 Do the people I live with need to be quarantined?

 If you can maintain appropriate separation from other people who live with you, they do not need to also be in quarantine.
 Appropriate separate means sleeping in a separate bedroom, using a separate bathroom if available, and not spending time in the same room as other people.

 If you cannot maintain separation as described above, then the people you live with will need to quarantine in your home along with you, or you will need to quarantine in a hotel or other approved premises (at your own expense).

 Under a Public Health Direction, a parent/guardian is required to quarantine alongside a minor who is in quarantine.

 How do I keep the people I live with safe from COVID-19?

+You need to pay close attention to cleaning.
 You and the people you live with should all practise good hand and respiratory hygiene.

 - Wash your hands often with soap and water for at least 20 to 30 seconds.
 You can use an alcohol-based hand sanitiser instead of washing with soap and water, if your hands are not visibly dirty.
 Ensure to clean your hands before handling food and before eating.
 After using the toilet, you must wash your hands with soap and water.
 Avoid touching your eyes, nose and mouth with unclean hands.

 - Avoid close contact with others in your home.
 Ideally, you should sleep in a separate bedroom from others in your home.

 - Cough or sneeze into your elbow or directly into a tissue, throw the tissue in a bin, and wash your hands.